GabrieleRomeo/ES6-Professional-starter-kit/README.md

 To release a new version, you'll need to create a commit with `Changelog` type.

-To generate changelog draft run `npm run changelog:preview`.
+To generate changelog draft run `npm run changelog:preview` or  `yarn changelog:preview` .

-To commit changelog run `npm run changelog:commit`.
+To commit changelog run `npm run changelog:commit` or  `yarn changelog:commit`.

 More info [here](https://github.com/tamiadev/semantic-release-tamia)